Climate-based tomato planting guide for Kalispell, Montana

 Main risk: There is not much margin here, so late planting or longer-season tomato varieties can easily carry harvest past frost.

-How Frost Affects Tomatoes in Kalispell
+How Frost Affects Planting Dates for Tomatoes in Kalispell

 Kalispell usually has about 102 frost-free days, with a typical last spring frost around May 31 and a typical first fall frost around September 10.